-2021 2020
+2022 2021

 € €

-Awards paid - 290,037
+Awards paid - -

-Costs paid 165,367 470,942
+Costs paid - 165,367

-Total award related expenditure 165,367 760,021
+Total award related expenditure - 165,367

-All instructions for payment issued by the Board were processed in the year.
+There were no instructions for payment issued by the Board in the year.

 In certain circumstances, the Board may direct that some or all of the award shall be paid to the applicant by instalments or in another manner (other than in a single payment).
-In such cases, where the Board applies to the High Court, the High Court may order that the outstanding amount of the award be paid into the High Court and dealt with by it for the benefit of the applicant.
-At the end of 2021, there were no awards awaiting transfer to the High Court.
+In such cases, where the Board applies to the High Court, the High Court may order that the outstanding amount of the award be id into the High Court and dealt with by it for the benefit of the applicant.
+At the end of 2022, there were no awards awaiting transfer to the High Court.